-Apple reveals new 16GB iPod touch without a rear camera, pricing set at $229 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple reveals new 16GB iPod touch without a rear camera, pricing set at $229 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Apple did some quiet shuffling in its online store this morning, yanking its fourth generation 16GB iPod touch and replacing it a new fifth generation model.
 This new 16GB iPod touch is now available with a Black & Silver paint job and a price tag of $229, which is $70 less than the 32GB fifth generation iPod touch that's been available since late 2012.
 In exchange for the lower price tag, the 16GB iPod touch has lost its rear-facing camera and loop lanyard hook.

 While this new 16GB iPod touch may not feature a rear camera or lanyard loop, the rest of its spec list remains similar to the existing fifth generation iPod touch.
 That includes a 4-inch 1136x640 Retina display, dual-core A5 processor, 1.2-megapixel front-facing camera and Lightning connector.
 All of that is crammed into a body that measures 6.1mm thick.